sourabhghorpade/FE-Online-Exam-Software/README.md

 FE-Online-Exam-Software
 =======================

-This is the repo for the FE Online Exam
+This is the repository for the mock FE Online Exam of Pune University